smitesh22/smitesh22/README.md

 ## Hi there 👋

-I am Smitesh👋, I am a software engineer with extensive experience in developing and optimizing APIs using Node.js, ExpressJS, and PostgreSQL.
-I have experience in building scalable data solutions and ETL pipelines using SQL and Informatica PowerCenter.
-Currently, I am working with Adaptempy
+I am Smitesh👋, I am a software engineer with extensive experience in developing and optimizing APIs using Node.js, ExpressJS, and PostgreSQL and Large Scale Data Ingestion in Databricks, Snowflake and DBT.
+Currently, I am working with Signify Health
 ## About me

-- 🔭 I’m currently working with Adaptemy on develoving adaptive learning solutions.
 - 📫 How to reach me: [Email](smitesh.n.patil@gmail.com) / [Linkedin](https://www.linkedin.com/in/smitesh-patil/).